rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 To get data from a TradeBuild tickfile, we use a command like this:

-`gbd27 /fromfile:C:\Data\Tickfiles\ESH0\ESH0-Week-20200217.tck
+`gbd27 /fromfile:C:\Data\Tickfiles\ESH0\ESH0-Week-20200217.tck`

 Here the value of the /fromfile argument is the path and filename of the file that contains the tick data from which the required bars are to be constructed.

-Note that the file must be a TradeBuild tick data
+Note that the file must be a TradeBuild tick data file.

 Tick data is collected to files using the DataCollector27.exe program.